England's West Country in 8 days

 Day 3: Montacute House & Cornwall

 Today, depart Bath for Montacute House, a fine Elizabethan manor with landscaped gardens, where you’ll also be able to enjoy lunch.
 This afternoon, continue to Bedruthan Steps on the beautiful Cornish Coast, where there will be an opportunity to walk along the cliffs and admire the dramatic pirate coves below.
 Then, head to the charming historic port of Padstow for a stroll and casual supper at Rick Stein’s Fish & Chips shop.
-Rick Stein is an English celebrity chef, restaurateur and television presenter.
+Rick Stein is an English celebrity chef and restaurateur.
 This evening, continue to Marazion for a 2-night stay at the Godolphin Arms Hotel.
 The Godolphin Arms is on the water’s edge of Mount’s Bay along a two-mile stretch of beach in the historic market town of Marazion, West Cornwall.
-It overlooks the beautiful St Michael’s Mount, with showcases one of the most magnificent beachside views in the country.
+It overlooks the beautiful St Michael’s Mount, and showcases one of the most magnificent beachside views in the country.

 Day 4: Cornwall

-Day 6: Agatha Christie's Greenway & Malmesbury
+Day 6: Agatha Christie's Greenway

 Day 7: Oxford & Blenheim Palace

-Day 8: Windsor Castle & tour ends in London
+Day 8: Windsor Castle & London

 Just a few tour highlights: